525 E. Cooper Avenue

 View bb's Restaurant Specials, Happy Hour, News, Etc.

 Adjacent to bb's, Bar bb's, an elevated, sleek glass box overlooking downtown Aspen, is a great place to extend your evening.
-Enjoy handcrafted cocktail and a well-priced wine list, along with an extensive small plates menu.
+Enjoy handcrafted cocktail and a well-priced wine list, along with an extensive bar menu.
 Bar bb's also opens onto an expansive patio.

 Note: The following Aspen restaurant reviews are not the opinion of eatAspen unless otherwise noted.
 Reviews are submitted by fellow readers like you.
 Use appropriate judgement in weighing these opinions.
 Forums such as this only work with your help.
 Please contribute a review or respond to a review.